alf-tool/alf-rack/README.md

 ## Connect

-The `Connect` middleware opens a database connection and make it available under Alf::Rack::Connect::KEY in the rack environment.
-See Alf::Rack::Connect.
+The `Connect` middleware opens a database connection and make it available on the environment.
+See `Alf::Rack::Connect`.